 All are invited to support Saint Paul's mission to Live Faithfully as the plate is passed, at saintpaulswaco.org/give, or by scanning the QR code on the card titled "Giving" on the back of the pew in front of you.

 THE OFFERTORY SENTENCE

-Offer to God a sacrifice of thanksgiving, and make good your vows to the Most High.
+Offer to God a sacrifice of thanksgiving, and make good thy vows unto the Most High.

 The altar is prepared for Holy Communion.
+The people stand as able.